ut-astria/PyCIS/README.md

 This second-order analysis accounts for spurious structures in noise (e.g. star motion, telescope noise) which have a large number of detectable features and hence should be rejected under the paradigm.
+After detection, we use the "Astrometry.net" software to determine right ascention / declination tracks and update the file header
 See 'Operation' and 'Demo Visual Observation' sections below.